Surabhisonkar/PatientCare-API/README.md

-# Doctor-Patient-API
+# PatientCare-API
-Deals with mapping the patients with their respective doctors and their nearby cities , also includes mapping complexities and also handling every possible exception.
+The project involves mapping patients with their respective doctors based on symptoms and diseases, taking into account doctor availability in the patient's city.
+It also encompasses handling mapping complexities and comprehensive exception management.